BUY NOW for £10 (RRP £12.99)

 -- Emily Dickinson

-The series is launching across June 2021 with a set of four books, including further new works by Steve Hanson and Ansgar Allen, as well as a new edition of the brilliant but until now out-of-print "Macbeth, Macbeth" by Ewan Fernie and Simon Palfrey...
+The series launched across June 2021 with a set of four books, including other new works by Robert Crawford, and Ansgar Allen, as well as a new edition of the brilliant but until now out-of-print "Macbeth, Macbeth" by Ewan Fernie and Simon Palfrey...